Skip to content

 Entry Guidelines The suggested controlled vocabulary is the Library of Congress Name Authority File.

-Commentary This field is best reserved for instances in which an individual person has collected, produced, or generated analyses of data (as opposed to an agency releasing a data product or resource).
+Commentary The distinction between Creator and Publisher is often vague.
+This field is best reserved for instances in which an individual person has collected, produced, or generated analyses of data (as opposed to an agency releasing a data product or resource).
 It can be a person or an organization.

 Element Set DCMI